SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### BIOM format standarization

-* Retrieve a (human readable) OTU table in tsv format - `FROGS BIOM to TSV`
-  - Download the tsv file for potential subsequent filtering OR filter directly with Galaxy using `Filter tool`.
-Clean lines containing 'Chloroplast' and 'Mitochondria' for example.

-* Retrieve a biom file - `FROGS TSV to BIOM `
-  - Use filter file (abondance.tsv and not multi-tsv) and reconvert it in BIOM file.

-* Retrieve a standardize biom file - `FROGS BIOM to std BIOM `
+Retrieve a standardize biom file using - `FROGS BIOM to std BIOM `
   - You have now a standard BIOM file to phyloseq analysis.

 ###  Build a Tree

-* build a tree with mafft `FROGS Tree`
+* Build a tree with mafft `FROGS Tree` using filter.fasta and filter.biom

+###  Phyloseq stats in FROGSTAT

 * import data in R `FROGSSTAT Phyloseq Import`